-Next Generation have put together this video which outlines the true cost of a bad hire, from the salary, to lost business.
+Next Generation has put together this video which outlines the true cost of a bad hire, from the salary to lost business.

 The financial cost